Do Employee Referral Programs Work?

 Focusing on finding genuine employee advocates — for whom we have special procedures in place — we notice people participate even without being rewarded.
 They do this because of the social status they gain and the simple fact of belonging to a group of like-minded people.

-Nevertheless, providing business-minded rewards can deliver a nice surprise for your good employee advocates.
+Nevertheless, providing business-minded rewards can deliver a nice surprise for your good employee advocates and make your strategy even more of a success.